 - sunflower seeds

-Foods rich in vitamin A include:
+Foods that can supply vitamin A include:

 - beef liver